What is a torsion spring?

 How long do torsion springs last?

 When springs are manufactured they are given a cycle rating, generally the cycle ratings start at 10,000 cycles.
-One cycle equals opening and closing your door one time, this means that if your spring is rated for 10,000 cycles you will be able to open and close the door 10,000 times before they are expected to break.
+One cycle equals opening and closing your garage door one time, this means that if your spring is rated for 10,000 cycles you will be able to open and close the door 10,000 times before they are expected to break.
 So you can take the average number of times your garage door is opened and closed per day to estimate how long your springs will last.
 If you are constantly opening and closing your garage door you might want to consider upgrading your springs to a higher cycle rating.
 Higher cycle torsion springs are available as an option on most doors, and can go up to 100,000 cycles or more!

 If one torsion spring breaks, should you replace the other spring(s) too?